 Psoriatic arthritis (PsA) is an inflammatory arthritis associated with psoriasis.
 It is usually negative for rheumatoid factor, and hence classified as one of the seronegative spondyloarthritides.

 Overall prevalence is ~0.5% (range 0.1-1%), however, it affects up to 30% of patients with psoriasis 1.
 In contrast to many other arthropathies, there is no gender predilection in psoriatic arthritis.

 Dermatological features of psoriasis precede arthritis in 90% 3.
 There is a strong association with nail involvement, particularly for DIP joint arthritis.

 Both environmental and genetic factors are thought to play a role.
 Up to 60% are HLA-B27 positive 2.

-The hallmark of PsA is the combination of erosive change with bone proliferation, in a predominantly distal distribution (i.e. interphalangeal more than MCP joints).
+The hallmark of PsA is the combination of erosive change with bone proliferation, in a predominantly distal distribution (e.g. interphalangeal more than metacarpophalangeal joints).
 The disease most commonly involves the hands, followed by feet.
 It can also affect sacroiliac joints and spine.
 Knees, elbows, ankles and shoulders are less frequently involved 2.

 In the hands and feet, the pattern of distribution may be that of a symmetric polyarthropathy, or asymmetric oligoarthropathy.